Inference Using SGLang

 Sending an Inference Request

-There are multiple methods to send inference requests to SGLang on Gaudi:
+The following sections describe the available methods to send inference requests to SGLang running on Gaudi.

 python -m sglang.launch_server \